Particle model for skyrmions in metallic chiral magnets: dynamics, pinning and creep: Conclusion

-In conclusion, we have derived an effective particle model for skyrmions, which includes repulsive skyrmion-skyrmion interactions, interaction with defects and the role of the Magnus force.
+We have derived an effective particle model for skyrmions, which includes repulsive skyrmion-skyrmion interactions, interaction with defects and the role of the Magnus force.
 The model successfully describes the rotation of the skyrmion lattice in the presence of a temperature gradient and explains the small depinning thresholds that have been experimentally observed.
 It also provides clear predictions for quantum and thermal creep.
-Finally the model has been validated by direct comparisons resulting depinning and transport curves against the original continuum model.
+Finally the model has been validated by direct comparisons of the results of depinning and transport curves against the original continuum model.
 Our particle model offers a convenient and transparent theoretical framework for the future computational and analytical studies of skyrmions.